 Mappin & Webb Advert 1901

 The watches in the Goldsmith's advert are cased in Swiss patent Borgel cases, where the movement, dial and bezel are fixed to an externally threaded carrier ring, and this whole assembly then screws into the threaded case from the front.
-Patented by François Borgel in 1891, this design was an early attempt at making the case less permeable to water and dust.
-These watches would have been imported complete with case by Goldsmiths from Switzerland.
-You can read more about these Borgel cases on my Borgel page.
+The watch in the centre towards the top shows this arrangement.
+The two watches below are illustrated with hinges at the bottom of the case, but this is an error on the part of the illustrator.
+Patented by François Borgel in 1891, this screw design was an early attempt at making watch impermeable to water and dust.
+These watches would have been imported by Goldsmiths from Switzerland complete and cased.
+You can read more about Borgel cases on my Borgel page.

 Why The Wristlet Persisted